ndew623/androidcrypt-aescrypt_engine/stream_format.md

             identifier documented on the standard extensions page, either of which is terminated by a single 0x00 octet.
 All extension identifiers are case sensitive.
-URIs that use domain names, for example, must ensure the protocol and host portions lowercase.
+URIs that use domain names, for example, must ensure the protocol and host portions are lowercase.

                 Examples of URIs:
                     http://aescrypt.com/extensions/creator/